gsafcik/StockAvailability/README.md

 Please backup your site and test on a test site/server first!

-Ok, so you've downloaded the Stock Availability module and now you don't have a clue on how to use it.
+Ok, so you'd like to downloaded the Stock Availability module but you don't have a clue how to get and use it.
 Well, here are the instructions to get you through the thick of it…

-1. Retrieve the module code from Github however you desire.
+1. Retrieve the module code from Github however you desire. _Hint: You can always click on "Download ZIP"._
 2. Upload (via FTP client, such as [FileZilla](http://filezilla-project.org/)) the **app** directory to the root of your Magento install.
 3. If you're logged into your admin panel, please log out and then log back in.
 Otherwise you will get that pesky _**404, not found**_ message when trying to view the **config** area.